 Moldy food that has bad bacteria in it should not be fed to chickens as it can make them very unwell.
 For this reason, it is illegal to feed your chickens leftovers in the UK.

-The most essential item you need to keep chickens is a coop, which should ideally be 0.4 m2 or 4 square feet per chicken.
+The most essential item you need to keep chickens is a coop!
+This should ideally be 0.4 m2 or 4 square feet per chicken.
 Their run needs 25 square feet per chicken.
-In the coop they should have a perch to sleep on and a wooden laying box for their eggs.
+In the coop they should have a perch to sleep on and a laying box for their eggs.